Where to Get Your Dose of Skeptic History

 iPhone App (daily & more)

-JREF Blog (weekly or so)
+JREF Blog (occasional)

 Skepticality Podcast (every two weeks)

 This is a three to five minute podcast segment where I try to pull together several dates that relate to each other and tell some stories.
 Originally it was just skeptic history, but now it is called “Skepticism Past and Future” and also contains some ideas and concepts drawn from this blog.
 You often hear some dates that you’ll never see on the daily posts and I go into details that aren’t available anywhere else.
 And of course you get the great interviews and other features that Skepticality has been producing since 2005.

 This is the one place I can’t link online, because it is on paper.
 But starting with the November/December 2011 issue of Skeptical Inquirer, some six to ten events from my database appear under the heading Skeptical Anniversaries on The Last Laugh page at the back of the magazine.